TaliaferroLab/LABRAT/README.md

 ### Generating input matrices for LABRATsc using alevin

 Prior to running LABRATsc, cell-by-isoform count matrices must be produced.
 This relies on the single-cell transcriptome quantification tool [alevin](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-019-1670-y).
 For general information about alevin, see its [documentation](https://salmon.readthedocs.io/en/latest/alevin.html).

+alevin should be run using the same transcriptome index produced by LABRAT (the index produced by the `--makeTFfasta` step).

 The following arguments must be passed to **alevin** for use with LABRATsc, ideally in this order: </br>